pcdshub/rixcalc/README.rst

         :target: https://pypi.python.org/pypi/rixcalc

-General Purpose IOC for using python to calculate and build various PVs for RIX hutch
+This is a caproto based IOC for the purpose of performing python based calculation, and converting the outputs to usable PVs.

 Documentation
 -------------